acgetchell/mundus-atrox/src/journals/eighth.md

 *I think we lost *Tysnera* and *Tasbros* here.*

-We are in a crevasse which is unusually cold, and it’s a 20 foot climb up. *Actius* casts a cantrip to make a very convenient ramp for us to walk up.
+We are in a crevasse which is unusually cold, and it’s a 20 foot climb up. *Actius* casts Mold Earth to make a very convenient ramp for us to walk up.
 Up top, the crevasse is spanned by two narrow wooden bridges.
 *Viker* transforms into a mouse and heads West, finding a room with 8 Redbrands.
-She goes into the room across the hall and sees it contains 12 Redbrands, eating.
-One of them throws a dagger at what he thinks is a mouse in disgust. *Viker* skitters away, reporting back.
+She goes into the room across the hall and sees 12 Redbrands, eating.
+One of them throws a dagger at what he thinks is a mouse, in disgust. *Viker* skitters away, reporting back.
 We confer.

 I'm going to block the middle of the hallway to control how many can attack us at once. *Actius* makes the hallway behind us difficult terrain to hopefully slow the others down.
 *CoralKing* stays at the rear of the pack to defend us from that direction.

 #### First Turn

 1. *Viker* casts Moonbeam (what is a Moon?) on the spot where the first soldier appears.
-Ghostly flames envelope him as he takes 14 damage.
+Ghostly flames envelop him as he takes 14 damage.
 2. *Calmul's* Musket misfires and dumps black powder all over him.
-3. *Wulrif* Hexes him and Eldritch Blasts him.
+3. *Wulrif* Hexes and Eldritch Blasts him.
 He goes down.
 4. *CoralKing* holds his action.
 5. *Geral* holds his attack.
 6. I hold my attack.
 7. *Actius* holds.
-8. Another soldier comes out and walks into the Moonbeam.
+8. Another soldier runs out into the Moonbeam.
 He gets brought down.
-A very loud noise, like an alarm starts to ring out throughout the whole castle.
-A soldier comes out of the room, and I slice the foe in half.
+A very loud alarm rings throughout the whole manor.
+A soldier comes out of the room, and I slice him in half.
 Another soldier gets rocked by *Viker's* Moonbeam.
-9. Half of the guys start to come down that back hallway, so *CoralKing* moves to face them.
-A soldier shoots at him and hits him for 4 HP damage.
+9. Half of the guys start to come out back hallway, so *CoralKing* moves to face them.
+A soldier shoots and hits him for 4 HP damage.
 10. *Geral* crits the guy over Orky’s shoulder.
 11. *Actius* backs up to come help *CoralKing*